magento/devdocs/guides/v1.0/m2devgde/rest/rest-ff-rest-client.md

 ---
 layout: howtom2devgde_chapters
-title: How-To&mdash;Using the Firefox REST Client to Create a Customer
+title: How-to&mdash;Use the Firefox REST client to create a customer
 ---

 # How-To&mdash;Using the Firefox REST Client to Create a Customer